install.sultix.ai — one-line installer / updater for the sultix

 if [ "$PKG" != "apt" ]; then

-fail "v1 supports apt-based distros (Ubuntu/Debian) only — $DISTRO coming soon"
+fail "linux: only apt-based distros (Ubuntu/Debian) are supported — $DISTRO coming soon"

 fi